paszu/3DSRepo/Part-4-(New-3DS).md

 8. Put your SD card in your computer, then copy over `sysNAND.bin`, `emuNAND.bin`, and the `Nintendo 3DS` folder to a safe folder on your computer, you will need them later
 9. Delete `emuNAND.bin` from your SD card; do not delete `sysNAND.bin`
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**
-3. Steps 13 through 21 are not required if you followed Part 3 and have already injected FBI into Health and Safety
 2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 11. Open Decrypt9, then go to "EmuNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer